eturkel/blog/_posts/2018-2-13-Intro-to-Jupyter-Pandas-and-Plotly.md

 ---
 On Saturday February 10, 2018 I led a workshop on how to use a Jupyter Notebook to analyze data with Python Pandas and then create some charts with Plotly.
 The notebooks have been updated since then to clarify some things based on the questions and comments that were provided.

 Note to workshop attendees: The notebooks have been updated, so you can look at the third notebook for instructions on migrating your chart to Javascript.
+To update the notebooks in Azure, click the 'Terminal' icon to the right of the 'Star' option.
+Type 'cd library' and hit enter.
+Then copy and paste this into the terminal.
+Note that it's three instructions in one: 'git fetch --all; git reset --hard origin/master; git pull origin master' -- then and hit enter.
+Congratulations, you just ran your first git command on the command line!
+Finally, type 'exit' and hit enter.
+Close that tab, go back to the list of notebooks and refresh your browser window.

 First step will be to get registered on Microsoft Live so that you can create notebooks in Azure: